Historic Markers Revisited

 • “Die Pfalz” was the region in Germany where members of the first twelve families found temporary refuge from religious conflict in Europe.

-• Twelve French-speaking Protestant Huguenot and Walloon families from now-northern-France and Belgium made an agreement in 1677 with the Native Esopus people to settle on land that later became New Paltz
+• Twelve French-speaking Protestant Huguenot and Walloon families from modern day northern France and Belgium made an agreement in 1677 with the Native Esopus people to settle on land that later became New Paltz.

 • The term “the Duzine” was coined by later historians in reference to the “Twelve Men,” a group established in 1728 to manage land divisions and guard against encroachment.
 A representative was chosen annually from each of the original twelve families.